 Other questions in this quiz

-- a newly invented word, created by merging two words together,
+- Newly invented words from merging two words together.

 Similar English Language resources: